-- if the life insured dies after the Expiry Date or is diagnosed as terminally ill in the 12 months immediately before the Expiry Date, - for terminal illness if the life insured does not meet our Plan definition of terminal illness, or - for terminal illness if any medical evidence or other evidence is not supplied when we ask for it.
+- if the life insured dies after the Expiry Date, - for terminal illness if the life insured is diagnosed as terminally ill within 12 months before the Expiry Date, - for terminal illness if the life insured does not meet our Plan definition of terminal illness, or - for terminal illness if any medical evidence or other evidence is not supplied when we ask for it.

-Other sections that apply to Life Benefit: E,F,G,H. Also D if Waiver Of Premium applies to your Plan.
+Other sections that apply to Life Benefit: E,F,G, and H. Also D if Waiver of Premium applies to your Plan.